Guinea: Colony

-Post-colonial (1958–)
+Post-colonial

+Under Touré's rule

-Subsequently, Guinea aligned itself with the Soviet Union and adopted socialist policies.
-It then moved towards a Chinese model of socialism.
-It continued to receive investment from capitalist countries, such as the United States.
-By 1960, Touré had declared PDG the country's only legal political party, and for the next 24 years, the government and PDG were one.
-Touré was re-elected unopposed to 4 7-year terms as president, and every 5 years voters were presented with a single list of PDG candidates for the National Assembly.
-Advocating a hybrid African Socialism domestically and Pan-Africanism abroad, Touré became a polarising leader, with his government becoming intolerant of dissent, imprisoning thousands, and stifling the press.
+In 1960, Touré declared the Democratic Party of Guinea the country's only legal political party, and for the next 24 years, the government and PDG were one.
+Touré was re-elected unopposed to four 7-year terms as president, and every 5 years voters were presented with a single list of PDG candidates for the National Assembly.

-Throughout the 1960s, the Guinean government nationalised land, removed French-appointed and traditional chiefs from power, and had strained ties with the French government and French companies.
-Touré's government relied on the Soviet Union and China for infrastructure aid and development, and much of this was used for political and not economic purposes, such as the building of stadiums to hold political rallies.

 On 22 November 1970, Portuguese forces from neighbouring Portuguese Guinea staged Operation Green Sea, a raid on Conakry by several hundred exiled Guinean opposition forces.
 Among their goals, the Portuguese military wanted to kill or capture Sekou Touré due to his support of PAIGC, an independence movement and rebel group that had carried out attacks inside Portuguese Guinea from their bases in Guinea.
-After some fighting, the Portuguese-backed forces retreated, having freed several dozen Portuguese prisoners of war that were being held by PAIGC in Conakry, and without having ousted Touré.
-In the years after the raid, purges were carried out by the Touré government, and at least 50 thousand people were killed.
-Others were imprisoned and faced torture.
-Some foreigners were forced to leave the country, after having had their Guinean spouse arrested and their children placed into state custody.
+After some fighting, the Portuguese-backed forces retreated.
 Guinea was elected as a non-permanent member of the UN Security Council 1972–73.

-In 1977, a declining economy, mass killings, a stifling political atmosphere, and a ban on all private economic transactions led to the Market Women's Revolt, a series of anti-government riots started by women working in Conakry's Madina Market.
-This prompted Touré to make major reforms.
+In 1977, a declining economy and a ban on all private economic transactions led to the Market Women's Revolt, a series of anti-government riots started by women working in Conakry's Madina Market.
 Touré vacillated from supporting the Soviet Union to supporting the United States.
-The late 1970s and early 1980s saw some economic reforms, while Touré's centralized control of the state remained.
-In the relationship with France, after the election of Valéry Giscard d'Estaing as French president, trade increased and the 2 countries exchanged diplomatic visits.
+The late 1970s and early 1980s saw some economic reforms.
+After the election of Valéry Giscard d'Estaing as French president, trade increased and the two countries exchanged diplomatic visits.